 Many Taylor & Francis journals have policies on data sharing which state how data associated with your article should be shared.

-You’ll need to pay close attention to these instructions if you’re an author submitting to a journal with this policy.
+You will need to pay close attention to the guidance if you’re an author submitting to a journal with this policy.